The Mental Construction Model (on the left) displays the levels and relationships that our brain and mind use to handle daily life.

 Base.
 3S Imperatives

 Let’s start at the base of the pyramid in the Mental Construction Model, 3S Imperatives.
-Satisfaction of material needs (food, water) and Sexual urges are physical urges originating in the earliest organisms (exhibited in our brainstems).
-They continue to underlie broad swaths of our behaviors.
-Safety (fight-or-flight) became a behavioral feature when organisms could remember and relate current situations to ones in the past.
-This required memory, a feature requiring the hippocampus in the limbic system.
-It doesn’t come fully functional for people until 3-5 years of age.
-One last point: the advances of civilization has made hunger manageable and danger intermittent.
+Satisfaction of material needs (food, water, sugar level in blood, potassium and calcium balance, and so on) and Sexual urges are physical urges originating in the earliest organisms (exhibited in our ancient brainstems).
+Both imperatives continue to underlie broad swaths of our behaviors.

-The base level roughly corresponds to using reflexes and instincts to respond to the world.
+The pyramid base level roughly corresponds to using reflexes and instincts to respond to the world.

 Middle Layer.
 Emotions and Desires

-The middle layer–Needs, Desires, and Fears–are the psychological forms that the 3S Imperatives take in daily life.
+The middle layer–Needs, Desires, and Fears–are the psychological forms that the 3S Imperatives give rise to in the tradeoffs of daily life.
 For instance, we desire a good job.
 That desire doesn’t immediately satisfy our hunger, but it will lead to that.
-A good job also could increase our chance of satisfying our sexual imperative.
+A good job also could increase our chance of satisfying our sexual imperative, although time devoted to the occupation may restrict the frequency of meeting potential mates.
 This demonstrates an important principle.
 A need, desire, or fear needn’t meet just one of our physical imperatives.
-A related consequence is that a situation will usually not satisfy all our imperatives at once.
+A consequence is that a situation will usually not satisfy all our imperatives at once.

 The middle layer is based primarily on the development of the limbic-like structures which support memory.
 That allows comparison of past results to be compared with current, similar possibilities.